Skip to main content

 “Additional needs” includesa physical, sensory or learning disability, difficulties in areas such as communication, attention or behaviour and learning difficulties resulting in global developmental delay.

 It is recognised that children develop and progress in different ways and at different rates, and have different needs at different times.
-Many children may meet the basic criteria and will have their needs successfully met without any Inclusion Funding.
+Not all children who are not meeting typical developmental milestones will have an emerging or low level special educational need.
 The Inclusion Fund should usually only be applied for when the setting have identified the child's needs and are clear about approaches and strategies they have already used and that they intend to use to support the child to make progress towards identified outcomes.
-Settings should be clear about how this provision is above and beyond that which is ordinarily available within an early years setting and exceeds the expectations for reasonable adjustments.
+Settings should be clear about how this provision is above and beyond that which is expected to be ordinarily available within an early years setting and exceeds the expectations for reasonable adjustments.
 For a child with previously identified needs who may need additional support in the short term when first starting to attend an early years setting, applications may be made to support this transition into a setting.
+These applications would need to include information from a service such as Portage or from a specialist health professional.

 The inclusion fund is not available for building adaptations associated with the child’s admission into an early years setting.